zopefoundation/z3c.table/src/z3c/table/README.txt

 Batching
 --------

-Or table implements a concept for batching by default.
-If you set the attribute ``startBatchingAt`` to a size smaller then the rows generated based on the given items, our table starts to generate a batch.
+Or table implements a concept for batching out of the box.
+If the amount of row items is smaller then the given ``startBatchingAt`` size, the table starts to batch at this size.
 Let's define a new Table:

+We need to configure our batch provider for the next step first.
+See the section ``BatchProvider`` below for more infos about batch rendering:

+  >>> from zope.configuration.xmlconfig import XMLConfig
+  >>> import zope.app.component
+  >>> import z3c.table
+  >>> XMLConfig('meta.zcml', zope.component)()
+  >>> XMLConfig('configure.zcml', z3c.table)()

   >>> class BatchingTable(table.Table):
   ...